-Temporary residence permit is granted based on a group assessment (collective protection).
-The permit applies for one year and may be renewed for or extended to three years in total.
+The grant of a temporary residence permit is based on a group assessment (temporary collective protection).
+The permit is valid for one year and may be renewed for or extended to three years in total.
 The temporary residence permit based on Section 34 in the Immigration Act does not give the right to a permanent residence permit.
-If the displaced person does not get refugee status, an ordinary temporary residence permit for five years is needed to acquire permanent residence permit.
+If the displaced person does not get a refugee status, an ordinary temporary residence permit for five years is needed to acquire a permanent residence permit.

-Temporary residence permit based on a group assessment (collective protection) is enough to start working in Norway.
-Residence permits give immigrants the right and obligation to participate in introductory program.
+A temporary residence permit based on a group assessment (temporary collective protection) is enough to start working in Norway.
+Residence permits give immigrants the right to participate in an Introduction Programme.
+From 15 June 2022 there is no longer a duty to participate in the Introduction Programme (see Section 4 for more details on the Introductory Programme).